 Development Lifetime - anticipated year

 Up to 2060 2061 - 2100 Beyond 2100

-Use the Upper End allowance for the 2070s epoch Use the central allowance for the 2070s Use the central allowance for the 2050s
+Use the central allowance for the 2050s Use the central allowance for the 2070s Use the Upper End allowance for the 2070s epoch

 Table 6.7 - Recommended peak rainfall intensity allowance category based on development lifetime.
-Adapted from the EA guidance 'Flood risk assessments: climate change allowances'
+Adapted from the EA guidance 'Flood risk assessments: climate change allowances'.